Photo: Körber-Stiftung/Saurer

 Munich Young Leaders 2025

-From 13 to 16 February 2025, the 16th cohort of Munich Young Leaders participated in the Munich Security Conference (MSC).
+From 13 to 16 February 2025, the 16th cohort of the Munich Young Leaders (MYL) had the opportunity to participate in the 61st Munich Security Conference and engage in dialogue with high-ranking decision-makers and experts from around the world.

 The Participants